umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Login-Widget.png)

-The login widget allows the user that was created, using the register widget to login to their account.
+The Login Widget allows the user that was created, using the register widget to login to their account.

 The setup options for the login widget are as follows: